Shanghai Disneyland

 ADVENTURE ISLE

-After the ride, I conclude that my fear wasn’t necessary.
-Roaring Rapids is a wild rafting ride with some serious waves, but few people get soaked.
-Nevertheless it’s one of the best rapid rivers I’ve ever experienced.
-Its layout is great, tension is built up in an extraordinary way and we encounter one of the most fantastic animatronics in theme park history.
+A ride on Roaring Rapids in January?
+I’m not interested, but many other visitors don’t seem to mind the cold temperatures.
+Roaring Rapids is a wild rafting ride with some serious waves, so quite a few people get soaked.
+As I remember from our previous visit, Roaring Rapids counts as one of the best rapid rivers in the world.
+Its layout is great and we encounter one of the most fantastic animatronics in theme park history.
 Furthermore, this is one of those few rapid rivers where the lift hill is placed at the start of the ride, exactly where it should be.
-All these elements create the dazzling E-ticket ride that’s called Roaring Rapids.
 Please let this be the next addition to Disneyland Paris’ Adventureland… Please please please.

 Both Soaring Over The Horizon and Roaring Rapids were integrated in Roaring Mountain, the focal point of Adventure Isle.
 This mountain and its waterfall are visible throughout the park and that’s an incredible sight.
 By using the Camp Discovery Challenge Trails, it’s possible to get an up-close look of Roaring Mountain.
 This rope course takes us to mysterious caves and waterfalls.
 It certainly isn’t the most intense rope course in the world, but some adventurous spirit is needed.
 In my opinion, these Challenge Trails shouldn’t be missed.
 It’s fun and Shanghai Disneyland is the only Disney park on Earth with such an attraction.
-Be there early, though.
-Capacity is limited, so wait times are considerable.
+Because of its limited capacity, I’d recommend to be there early.

 ENTERTAINMENT

 Asian visitors adore live entertainment and Shanghai Disneyland has plenty to offer in this particular segment.
-The resort offers a Broadway-style Beauty and the Beast Musical, an acrobatic Tarzan show and the inevitable Frozen Sing-a-Long.
-We skip all these stage shows, but we do pay a visit to El Teatro Fandango.
+The resort offers Mickey’s Storybook Adventure (a fantastic stage show that’s nearly identical to Mickey and the Wondrous Book at Hong Kong Disneyland) and the inevitable Frozen Sing-a-Long.
+We also pay a visit to El Teatro Fandango.
 This place is home to Eye Of The Storm – Captain Jack’s Stunt Spectacular.
 The theatre consists of a pre-show and a main auditorium.
 The pre-show is very boring and childish, but the main performance is pretty good.
 The second half of the show is filled with unique special effects and some of the stunts are very spectacular.
 However, Eye Of The Storm has the same problem as most stunt shows: there’s lots of talking, but the actual stunt sequences are limited.

 Then I actually prefer Mickey’s Fairytale Fanfare, which is performed on the castle stage.
 This is one of those many Disney shows with princesses in the lead and it includes timeless songs like A Whole New World and Let It Go.
 This may sound as pure horror to you, but I adore these kinds of feel good shows.
 By the way: Shanghai Disneyland has the longest parade route and the largest castle viewing area of any Disney theme park in the world.
-This makes it convenient to watch Mickey’s Storybook Express and a nighttime show called Ignite The Dream, but both performances are rather mediocre.
-It wouldn’t hurt to skip these performances, in my opinion.
+This makes it convenient to watch Mickey’s Storybook Express and a nighttime spectacular called Illuminate, but both performances are rather mediocre.
+It wouldn’t hurt to skip these shows, if you’re short on time.

 WORTH A VISIT?

-Ignite The Dream was not exceptional, but this doesn’t change my overall opinion: Shanghai Disneyland is an outstanding theme park.
-It’s actually hard to believe that it opened less than 3 years ago.
+The fireworks weren’t exceptional, but this doesn’t change my overall opinion: Shanghai Disneyland is an outstanding theme park.
+It’s actually hard to believe that it opened less than 8 years ago.
 This is a mature park with enough rides and shows to fill an entire day.
 I love the park’s experimental layout, the huge themed lands and the rides.
 Some of those rides even count as the best Disney has ever created.
 TRON is a monumental roller coaster, Roaring Rapids may be the world’s best rapid river and Imagineers have rewritten dark ride history with Pirates of the Caribbean.
 Even smaller rides like Peter Pan’s Flight got some exciting touches in Disney’s newest park.

 How about the people?
 Cast Members are very friendly, but how well-behaved are the guests visiting this park?
 You might have heard crazy stories about arrogant and shameless park visitors, but believe me: these stories aren’t true.
 In general, people are nice and line cutting isn’t as common as it is at Disneyland Paris.
 People seem to come here to have a good time, just like we did.
 And they appreciate the Disney quality, just like we do.